 With the generous help and support of colleagues in the community my goal of starting a private practice came to fruition.
 Each year since that time I have completed several hours of continuing education to keep my skills sharp and up to date.

 Executive Board member for the Willamette Independent Psychiatric Associates.

-Executive Board member for the Marion-Polk County Medical Society (First Nurse Practitioner in the nation to serve as a full member on a Board of Directors for a Medical Society).
+Past Executive Board member for the Marion-Polk County Medical Society (First Nurse Practitioner in the nation to serve as a full member on a Board of Directors for a Medical Society).